Home

 It will be many more years before the work is completed

-Across the street from the sea wall, construction workers toil to repair nature’s damage to the historic buildings.
+Across the street from the seawall, construction workers toil to repair nature’s damage to the historic buildings.
 There is no caterer’s truck to give them a snack, nor water to refresh them in the heat.
 Cuban workers carry their own meals in a tin lunch bucket.

 The hurricane season every year takes a terrible toll on these structures.
 The workmen use rudimentary construction materials and work miracles which may not be long-lasting.